isabelc/Organized-Docs/readme.txt

 == Changelog ==

 = 2.0.3 =
+* Tweak: moved  prev/next nav links for single docs to a template tag for easier-to-customize template files.
+* Tweak: put back missing comments into single template.
 * Tweak: taller line-height on main docs page.
-* Tweak: moved  prev/next nav links for single docs to a template tag for easier-to-customize template files.
+* Tweak: eliminated a PHP notice that was triggered in organized_docs_content_nav when sub-categories were not assigned.

 = 2.0.2 =
 * Fix: improved styling for mobile devices.